 As this test is well known at High Schools with a German program, your child might benefit from the documentation of this test (for example, we had a German Learner student who took the AATG 1 at GSEB and was able to skip German 1 in High School and start directly with German 2).

-You can find more information about the AATG exam at the link.
+Click for more information about the AATG exam

 Students who are at least 14 years old might take the DSD 1 test.

 This rigorous test issued by the ZfA can be passed on two levels: A2 (advanced basic) or B1 (intermediate).
 A student who reaches the B1 level is eligible to attend a Studienkolleg in Germany, the tuition-free college prep program for international students.

 The student will have to give a short prepared presentation for an exam committee in Mountain View (GISSV) and take an approximately 3 hour written exam, which will most likely be at GSEB, but not necessarily during class hours.

 We will have to register your student in December before we know the exact dates of the examinations (most likely in March / April).
 Please note that we cannot unregister your child once he / she were registered.
 If you have a scheduling conflict due to traveling (spring break), it will count as a failed exam.

 The DSD 1 exam can be repeated once if it was not passed or if it was passed on the A2 level.
 We recommend waiting until your student is at least 15 and a freshman or sophomore in High School, as this test is not only rigorous regarding the German skills, but also regarding their intellectual maturity.
 Older students usually test significantly better than younger students.